mat1/building-microservices/exercises/1-first-app.md

 10. Open the App in your browser e.g. https://movie-ticket-service.herokuapp.com/hello

-Check if you see "Hello World" in your browser.
+Check if you see `Hello World` in your browser.

 You have finished the first excercise and deployed your first Spring Boot Application to the cloud.